gwu-cs-slc/s21-coding-interview-prep/README.md

 ### Homework
 All homework will be due the following week they are assigned.
 You can expect them to be graded 2 weeks after they are due.
 ### In-class interviews
 Every class you will be expected to be an interviewer and an interviewee.
 You will be peer assessed on both of these aspects.
+### Midterm/Final
+The midterm and final will be a 45 minute interview with one of the instructors.
+The final will be cumulative.
 ### Late Policy
 We will not be accepting late homework.
 However, each HW will count for 10% of the HW grade and we have 12 HWs.
 ### Absences